-Nest is a company that designs and manufactures smart home products, including thermostats, cameras, and doorbells.
+Nest is a company that designs and manufactures smart home products, including thermostats, cameras, and doorbells, as part of the Nest Product Line.

-But did you know that the company almost failed before it was acquired by Google and became the success we know today?
+But did you know that the company almost failed before it was acquired by Google in the Google Nest Acquisition and became the success we know today?

-Let’s take a look at how their out-of-the-box thinking and solution saved their product and company alike - making them the go-to smart device for home temperature control and more.
+Let’s take a look at how their out-of-the-box thinking and creative problem solving saved their product and company alike - making them the go-to smart device for home temperature control and more as part of their upscale smart home solutions.

-Installation was a pain and consumers didn't feel like they could easily install a Nest device themselves.
+Nest Installation was a pain and consumers didn't feel like they could easily install a Nest device themselves as part of their DIY home temperature control.
 In fact, installing one was taking testers as long as an hour or more.

-This ultimately meant that sales were slow, and the company was steadily running out of money while simultaneously trying to launch an upscale, smart home solution.
+This ultimately meant that sales were slow, and the company was steadily running out of money while simultaneously trying to launch an upscale smart home technology solution.
 Not a great combination at the best of times.
-If they were to become a key home application, they’d need to figure out something else fast.
+If they were to become a key home automation application, they’d need to figure out something else fast.

 The situation was so dire that Nest's co-founder of Apple iPod development fame, Tony Fadell, considered shutting down the company once and for all.
-But instead of giving up, he and his team decided to double down on their efforts to fix the problems with the product.
+But instead of giving up, he and his team decided to double down on their efforts to fix the problems with the product, showing true perseverance in business.

 The Nest team spent long hours testing and debugging the thermostat, working tirelessly to make it work better.
-The problem was this: the device was finally working great.
+The problem was this: the device was finally working great as part of the Nest Product Line.
 So why were early adopters not enjoying it as much as expected?

 The answer is that not everybody is a handyman.
 You see, the biggest obstacle consumers had was that many of them didn't have the right tool to handle the installation easily.
 Not everyone would have the skills or inclination to fiddle with the wiring and the wall for more than a few minutes.

-Nest realized early on in this process that if they wanted the kind of adoption they were aiming for, they would have to think of something to save everything.
+Nest realized early on in this process that if they wanted the kind of adoption they were aiming for, they would have to think of customer-centric solutions to save everything.

 And they came up with an ingenious solution.

-The Nest screwdriver is a simple, multi-headed screwdriver suitable for all Nest installation needs and much more.
+The Nest screwdriver is a simple, multi-headed screwdriver suitable for all easy installation of smart devices needs and much more.

 Many in the company doubted that this approach would work, however.
 After all, manufacturing these screwdrivers was just another cost to cover.
 What if they were just over-engineering?
 Did they know their market well enough to know this would work?

-But Fadell held fast and the Nest Screwdriver became a common inclusion with the product.
+But Fadell held fast and the Nest Screwdriver became a common inclusion with the product, enhancing the product user experience.

 Suddenly, the customer experience improved.
 People loved that it was easy to install even if you weren’t technical, and it became the household name we know today.
 In fact, buyers LOVED the screwdriver - and it became a key part of the company’s branding and marketing strategy.

-The Nest team also listened closely to customer feedback, using it to make improvements and tweaks to the product and the app until it was a seamless experience.
+The Nest team also listened closely to customer feedback in product development, using it to make improvements and tweaks to the product and the app until it was a seamless experience.

-You could say all their hard work and previous struggles had paid off.
+You could say all their hard work and previous struggles had paid off, leading to Nest's growth and success.

 The second version of the Nest thermostat was a hit with customers, and sales began to pick up.

-The company's other products, including its cameras and doorbells, were also well-received.
+The company's other products, including its Nest cameras and doorbells, were also well-received.

 Nest's success caught the attention of Google, which acquired the company in 2014 for $3.2 billion.

 With the backing of Google, Nest continued to innovate and expand its product offerings.
-Today, Nest is one of the most successful smart home companies in the world - and with the growth of AI and machine learning, we can expect newer versions to be able to do much more.
+Today, Nest is one of the most successful smart home technology companies in the world - and with the growth of AI integration in smart home technology we can expect newer versions to be able to do much more.

 Ultimately, Nest products are used by millions of people around the globe, and the company continues to push the boundaries of what's possible in the smart home space.